The5bGees/EVS/README.md

 # How to run the project locally:
 Requires Node version 8.0 or higher (https://nodejs.org/en/)

-open the command line on the folder that contians the entire project and type npm install bower install node server.js
+open the command line on the folder that contians the entire project and type:

+npm install

+bower install

+node server.js

 # How to update database and server connections: